potpie-ai/momentum-core/docs/introduction-to-momentum/why-is-it-open-source.md

  ## Contact

- If you have any questions, feel free to open an issue.
+ If you have any questions, feel free to open an issue on github.

  Thank you for contributing to Momentum!